-Each student requires two pop sticks with their curved ends cut off.
-This will need to be done by an adult with sharp scissors.
+Each student will need two craft sticks with their curved ends cut off.
+This will need to be done by an adult with sharp scissors or a razor blade.
 Be careful!
 The wood can splinter, so safety goggles would be a plus.

 - Using glue, attach a trimmed stick at both the top and the bottom of the row of sticks.
-Wait until dry.
+Wait for them to dry.

-- Paint the last stick you haven’t used orange (or the color of the hat) and allow to dry.
-This is the brim.
+- Paint the last stick you haven’t used orange (or the color of the hat) and allow it to dry.
+This will become the brim of his hat.

-- Once dry, flip over the glued sticks and paint a straight, slanted line at the top to make the top of the hat.
+- Once the last stick is dry, flip over the glued sticks and paint a straight, slanted line at the top to make the top of the hat.
 Paint each craft stick above the slanted line with orange paint (see image above).

 - Attach the single painted craft stick (covering the slanted line you painted in Step 4) across the front of the sticks as the brim.